International applicants should follow the standard application procedures, as well as those listed below.

-Applicants must submit official TOEFL, IELTS or Duolingo English Test examination scores unless they have earned or will be earning a bachelor’s, master’s, or doctoral degree from either:
+Applicants must submit official TOEFL iBT or IELTS examination scores unless they have earned or will be earning a bachelor’s, master’s, or doctoral degree from either:

 - A regionally accredited U.S. college or university where English is the sole language of instruction, OR

 - A foreign college or university which provides instruction solely in English.
 UC Davis Graduate School of Management will only approve waivers for foreign colleges and universities that list English as the sole language of instruction in the IAU World Higher Education Database.
 If English is not the sole language of instruction listed (or if not language is listed at all), the waiver does not apply.
 We will not review or accept any other documentation.

 Language Proficiency Exams TOEFL iBT/IELTSEnglish Test

-There are three standardized tests you may take: the Test of English as a Foreign Language (TOEFL), the International English Language Testing System (IELTS) assessment and the Duolingo English Test.
-Unless you are exempt from the standardized English language proficiency test requirement per above, you must take the TOEFL, IELTS assessment or Duolingo English Test.
-No exceptions will be granted.
+There are three standardized tests you may take: the Test of English as a Foreign Language (TOEFL iBT) and the International English Language Testing System (IELTS) assessment.
+Unless you are exempt from the standardized English language proficiency test requirement per above, you must take the TOEFL iBT or IELTS assessment.

 TOEFL iBT (Test of English as a Foreign Language)